pvasek/kudu-wiki/Running-tests.md

+First, make sure you look at the [[Getting started]] page for the list of prerequisites.

-All tests use xunit, this includes the unit tests and functional tests.
+All tests use xunit; this includes the unit tests and functional tests.

 ## Unit tests
 To run the unit tests just use build.cmd or use the VS 2012 XUnit.net runner (or [Test Driven .NET](http://www.testdriven.net/)) to run them.
 They are in `Kudu.Core.Test`.